yuhattor/copilot-patterns/contents/en/collaboration/coaching-on-prompts.md

 - Have I recognized the distinction between mere reviewing and coaching for continuous improvement?
 - How can I be more effective in my coaching to enhance both the prompt quality and understanding of code generation?
 - What collaborative tools and practices can enhance the coaching process within my team?
-- How can consistent coaching lead to more efficient and accurate code generation, particularly when utilizing AI-driven tools?
+- How can consistent coaching lead to more efficient and accurate code generation, particularly when utilizing AI powered tools?